medizininformatik-initiative/cord-dq-checker/README.md

 ## Local Execution
 To analyse your data quality locally go to folder `./Local` and run `cordDqChecker.R` to genrate data quality reports.

-The skript `cordDqChecker.R` reads data from FHIR server or CSV and Excel files.
+The script `cordDqChecker.R` reads data from FHIR server or from supported file formats such as CSV and Excel.
 The path varialbe specifies which dataset should be imported.
 For Example you can define your path as following:
 - ```path="http://141.5.101.1:8080/fhir/" ```
 or